Hyde Park, Cincinnati: Economy

-Hyde Park is a largely residential neighborhood, as such, its economy is focused towards small, privately-owned businesses.
-Hyde Park Square is considered the neighborhood's commercial district and hosts several family-owned shops and boutiques, restaurants, art galleries, banks, and real estate agencies.
+Hyde Park is a largely residential neighborhood, as such, its economy is focused towards small, privately owned businesses.
+Hyde Park Square is considered the neighborhood's commercial district.
+The square features a park in the center surrounded by retail shops and restaurants.
+Its centerpiece is the Kilgour Fountain, which was donated in 1900 by John and Charles Kilgour.

 Education

-The Cincinnati Public Schools district operates public schools, including Withrow High School, Clark Montessori, Kilgour Elementary and The Hyde Park School.
-Private schools in the neighborhood include the Summit Country Day School, the Springer School and Center, the Cardinal Pacelli School and St. Mary Grade School.
+The Cincinnati Public Schools district operates public schools, including Withrow High School, Clark Montessori, and The Hyde Park School.
+Private schools in the neighborhood include the Summit Country Day School, the Springer School and Center, and St. Mary Grade School.

 Hyde Park is also served by a branch of the Public Library of Cincinnati and Hamilton County.